factorialco/ruby-ai-client/README.md

 Mastra "workflows" let you orchestrate multiple agents to solve a task.
 The generator creates a lightweight Ruby wrapper that exposes typed `Input` and `Output` structs and a convenience `.call` method.

-⚠️ there is no auto-converstion between snake case to pascal case (my_var → myVar) or back.
+⚠️ there is no auto-conversion between snake case to pascal case (my_var → myVar) or back.

 ### 1. Generate a Workflow Client